fbpx

 For practical purposes, the process related to authentication tokens will be excluded.
 In addition, the code examples are based on JavaScript (NodeJS).

-Autodesk Forge is a cloud-based platform that empowers innovators to create custom software applications, harnessing the power of Autodesk’s vast portfolio.
+Autodesk APS is a cloud-based platform that empowers innovators to create custom software applications, harnessing the power of Autodesk’s vast portfolio.

 It offers tools for design, engineering, visualization, and collaboration, seamlessly integrating with Autodesk’s suite of products.
 By using Forge, developers can automate design-to-manufacturing processes, visualize CAD data in 3D, and unlock new ways to collaborate in real-time.
 Its robust APIs and services drive the future of digital design and construction, bridging the gap between creativity and technology